binerogroup/documentation/_sources/compute/console.rst.txt

   to view console for, press **Console**.

 - A new window will appear showing the console.
-If the image is blank, this might be because the screen is in "power save" mode (OS setting).
+If the image is blank, this might be because the screen is in power save mode (OS setting).
 Press the mouse cursor on the screen and press any key to wake it up.

 ..  seealso::